IntegrierBar/FPComputerGames/Architecture.md

 The Player scene contains the entire player with all their data.
 The state machine of the player is implemented
+TODO: The spells need to go somewhere here as well, right?

 ### Slime